+The Institute for Homeland Security & Workforce Development provides a number of opportunities for students to learn about homeland security issues.
+The Institute engages students in many activities including presentations to N.C.
+Legislature, focus groups for course development, future funding meetings and an array of other activities.
 Students are afforded these opportunities in the form of assistantships, internships and work study positions.
-Currently, the Institute employs two graduate and two undergraduate assistants.
-The Institute consistently informs students of opportunities outside of the University and educates them about the many opportunities with the Department of Homeland Security.
+The Institute also informs students of opportunities outside of the University and educates them about the many opportunities with the Department of Homeland Security.